technologiesoutcomes/assignments/assignment12/README.md

-A. Review the link showing how GitHub is integrated into a CICD pipeline. https://aws.amazon.com/blogs/devops/integrating-with-github-actions-ci-cd-pipeline-to-deploy-a-web-app-to-amazon-ec2/
+A. Review the article at the link showing how GitHub is integrated into a CICD pipeline. https://aws.amazon.com/blogs/devops/integrating-with-github-actions-ci-cd-pipeline-to-deploy-a-web-app-to-amazon-ec2/
+* Go to the associated repository and study it - https://github.com/aws-samples/aws-codedeploy-github-actions-deployment
+* Review the GitHub Actions workflow code
+* Investigate how the deployment onto the EC3 instances is implemented.

-1. The code below is used to bootstrap an EC2 server and install some applications.
+1. The code below is taken from the repository in the questions above (A)  - it is used to bootstrap an EC2 server and install some applications.
 Describe in details what it does.
 ```
 #!/bin/bash